Walk a mile in your customers’ shoes. At scale.

 In a normal world, predictive models would do a reasonable job of the former.
 In the current context though, the latter becomes a much more pragmatic option.

 So how do you keep up with trends that change before you can even test a new tactic and establish a conclusion?
 You might say, “data”, and you wouldn’t be wrong.
 But it’s not that simple.

 When you’re looking at hundreds of millions of data points, where do you even start?
 How do you avoid getting overwhelmed?
-And how do you not succumb to tunnel vision and go off on a wild goose chase based on a hunch (or its more popular cousin, hypothesis)?
+And how do you not succumb to tunnel vision and go off on a wild goose chase based on a hunch (or its more popular cousin, "hypothesis")?

 We’re bringing the ability to visualize the paths your users take while navigating your app and website.
-It consumes the behavioral data and distils it into cleaner sankey charts, so you can make sense of it.
+It consumes the behavioral data and distils it into clean sankey charts, so you can make sense of it.